wcarc-on/wcarc-site/minutes/minutes202504.md

 ### Treasurer's Report

-- Glenn sent a check to the Kinburn Association to cover the rental cost of the community centre for the June VHF Contest.
+- Glenn sent a cheque to the Kinburn Association to cover the rental cost of the community centre for the June VHF Contest.
 - Glenn is still working on a system that will allow the members to pay the dues via an Interac email transfer, with the money being automatically deposited to the Club bank account.
 There are still email issues with the account.
 As soon as it is operational, Glenn will send payment instructions on the Club groups.io email reflector, which should happen in the next few days.
 The 2025 dues are $30, payable as soon as possible.
 We currently have 7 paid members.
 This will increase when the payment system is functional.
 - Glenn will bring in cash at the VHF Contest to cover Ray Burrell's current and past expenditures.